lzto/twemperf/README.md

       M is a method string and is either a 'get', 'gets', 'delete', 'cas', 'set', 'add', 'replace' 'append', 'prepend', 'incr', 'decr'
       R is the rate written as [D]R1[,R2] where:
-      D is the distribution type and is either deterministic 'd', uniform 'u', or exponential 'e' and if:
+      D is the distribution type and is either deterministic 'd', uniform 'u', exponential 'e' or zipfian 'z'  and if:
       D is ommited or set to 'd', a deterministic interval specified by parameter R1 is used D is set to 'e', an exponential distibution with mean interval of R1 is used D is set to 'u', a uniform distribution over interval [R1, R2) is used